Biomedical sciences contribute to medical progress by studying the scientific aspects of disease.

 Master of Specialization

-After graduating with a Master's degree in Biomedical Sciences, you can go on to Master of Specialization in Dermopharmacy and Cosmetology.
+Once you've completed your Master's degree in Biomedical Sciences, you can go on to Master of Specialization in Dermopharmacy and Cosmetology.
 Multidisciplinary, cutting-edge and of the highest level, this specialization is organized in collaboration with ULB.
 It covers all the specific requirements of the cosmetics sector.

 Certificates and further training